 Symptoms of the flu include:

 - Sore throat

 - Body aches

-If think you or your children have the flu, make an appointment with your doctor.
+If think you or your children have the flu, make an appointment to see a doctor at Denver Harbor Family clinic.
 This is especially important for pregnant women, young children, and people over 65.